henrikerola/sbt-vaadin-plugin/README.md

  * `vaadinWebSettings` contains settings from `vaadinSettings` and setup of resource generators (themes and widgetsets).

 The plugin doesn't add any Vaadin dependencies, those must be added explicitly to the projects using the plugin.
+Usually you want to use sbt-vaadin-plugin with [xsbt-web-plugin](https://github.com/JamesEarlDouglas/xsbt-web-plugin).

 ### Examples